 - Implementing the OCCC's Recovery and Resiliency Guidelines,

 - Collaborating with Orlando Health — a premier, established healthcare system — to create a groundbreaking medical concierge program.

 The Orlando Health collaboration is the first of its kind in the convention and trade show industry.
-Through it, Orlando Health will provide personalized medical services and resources to all meetings and conventions held at the convention center through 2020, giving convention groups direct access to medical collaboration, planning and support.
+Through it, Orlando Health will provide personalized medical services and resources to all meetings and conventions held at the convention center, giving convention groups direct access to medical collaboration, planning and support.